notofonts/noto-fonts/README.md

 #### 2021.06.03

-NotoNaskhArabic: all of diacrritics now support Bold weight (and variable) replacing prior Regular only diacritics.
+*NotoNaskhArabic*: all of diacrritics now support Bold weight (and variable) replacing prior Regular only diacritics.
-NotoKufiArabic: updated Kufi style to include some (not all :-)) codepoints listed in https://github.com/googlefonts/noto-fonts/issues/1870
+*NotoKufiArabic*: updated Kufi style to include some (not all :-)) codepoints listed in https://github.com/googlefonts/noto-fonts/issues/1870

 #### 2021.04.20